getnamingo/registry/README.md

 - **WHOIS and DAS Servers**: These servers are almost ready to go!
 They are functional but require additional testing and security hardening to ensure reliability and safety.

-- **EPP Server**: Our EPP Server is progressing steadily.
-Currently, the Check, Create, Info, Poll, Delete, and Renew commands are fully operational.
-We're actively developing the Update and Transfer commands.
-Extensions like RGP, SecDNS, and others are also on our development roadmap.
-As always, we're committed to ensuring security and thorough testing as we continue to enhance our server capabilities.
+- **EPP Server**: All primary commands including Check, Create, Info, Poll, Delete, Renew, Update, and Transfer are now added.
+We're currently refining and testing these features for optimal performance.
+Extensions like RGP and SecDNS will be available soon.
+As always, our focus is on security and quality.

 - **RDAP Server**: Nearing completion.
 The primary focus is on formatting more data for the output.
 Like the others, it also requires further testing and security hardening.